 Nothing to do but keep mapping and hope things line up.
 I had enough knowledge of how the game worked at this point to solo this task.
 At the end of the first run I tried to map, though, I was quit out of the game for unknown reasons.
 When I tried to start up another save, the same thing happened right at the start, which irked me enough to ping everyone about it.
 I eventually got one complete run.

-Teammate soon announced that “"”errata””” (hints) would be distributed for the AI metapuzzles at 2:30 AM.
+Teammate soon announced that “"”errata””” (read: hints) would be distributed for the AI metapuzzles at 2:30 AM.
 By this point, I was very much tired of continually running through this game, and so I just spent time listening to a violin concerto while helping others with the boss gauntlet.

 Eventually the clock struck 2:30 and the hints came out.
 I remember being sorely disappointed that the two metapuzzles we had actually cracked were given direct cluebats while all we got here were a list of things that were irrelevant to the puzzle.